-Personally I don't like fishing full sunk lines even though I designed one that didn't need a role cast to lift it and that came with an intermediate belly and 5 15ft sink tip choices that would hold good 'sub surface' shape profile all the way to the salmon fly business end while swinging through the pool.
+Personally I don't like fishing full sunk lines even though I once designed one that didn't need a role cast to lift it and that came with an intermediate belly and 5 x 15ft sink tip choices that would hold good 'sub surface' shape profile all the way to the salmon fly business end while swinging through the pool.
 I think there's a few specific purposes for a full sunk line at certain times of the salmon fishing season and I don't mean in the freezing cold water of early Spring when salmon are 'naturally' holding higher in the water column where warmer water thermals are closer to that of the temperature of the North Sea where they've come from.
 The full sunk line from what I've personally seen works best on the deeper Scottish rivers in the warmer water of late Spring, Summer & Autumn when salmon are lying down deep on the riverbed and have 'seen it all' and you need to make it very easy for them to have a go!
 From a grace, elegance and personal fly fishing enjoyment point of view I like catching salmon on my full floating belly line with a 10ft or 15ft tip and on the Tay I'm usually always on the Type 3 which is probably very close in sink density to the front end of my old Hardy double taper!